 - If you are renting, you must prove your property owner allows dogs on the premises.

-- In homes where the dog will be alone for nine hours or plus, you will need to have someone who can watch the dog and prove to the rescue that the dog will not be alone for that time.
+- In homes where the dog will be alone for nine hours or more, you will need to prove to the rescue that someone can watch the dog for you.

 - Ensure that your adoption application is filled out appropriately and that no field is left blank.